 Please wait while you are redirected.

-Tinnitus describes the perception of any sound in the ear in the absence of an external stimulus and presents a malfunction in the processing of auditory signals; a hearing impairment, often noise-induced or related to aging, is commonly associated with tinnitus.
+Tinnitus describes the perception of any sound in the ear in the absence of an external stimulus and presents a malfunction in the processing of auditory signals.
+A hearing impairment, often noise-induced or related to aging, is commonly associated with tinnitus.
 Clinically, tinnitus is subdivided into subjective and objective; the latter describes the minority of cases in which an external stimulus is potentially heard by an observer, for example by placing a stethoscope over the patient’s external ear.
-Common causes of objective tinnitus include middle ear and skull base tumors, vascular abnormalities and metabolic derangements.
+Common causes of objective tinnitus include middle ear and skull-based tumors, vascular abnormalities and metabolic derangements.
 In the majority of cases, tinnitus is subjective and frequently self-limited.
 In a small subset of patients with subjective tinnitus, its persistence leads to disruption of daily life.
 While many patients habituate to tinnitus, others may seek medical care if the tinnitus becomes too disruptive.

 Sound therapy is a treatment approach that is based on evidence of auditory cortex reorganization (cortical re-mapping) with tinnitus, hearing loss, and sound/frequency training.
-One type of sound therapy uses an ear-worn device (Neuromonics Tinnitus Treatment, Neuromonics, Australia) pre-recorded with selected relaxation audio and other sounds spectrally adapted to the individual patient’s hearing thresholds.
+One type of sound therapy uses an ear-worn device (Neuromonics® Tinnitus Treatment, Neuromonics, Australia) pre-recorded with selected relaxation audio and other sounds spectrally adapted to the individual patient’s hearing thresholds.
 This is achieved by boosting the amplitude of those frequencies where an audiogram has shown the patient to have a reduced hearing threshold.
 Also being evaluated is auditory tone discrimination training at or around the tinnitus frequency.
 Another type of sound therapy that is being investigated utilizes music with the frequency of the tinnitus removed (notched music) to promote reorganization of sound processing in the auditory cortex.

-Transcutaneous electrical stimulation to the external ear has also been investigated and is based on the observation that the electrical stimulation of the cochlea associated with a cochlear implant may be associated with a reduction in tinnitus.
+Transcutaneous electrical stimulation (TENS) to the external ear has also been investigated and is based on the observation that the electrical stimulation of the cochlea associated with a cochlear implant may be associated with a reduction in tinnitus.
 Transmeatal low-power laser irradiation, electromagnetic energy, transcranial magnetic stimulation, and botulinum toxin A injections have also been evaluated.

 POLICYTreatment of tinnitus with tinnitus maskers, electrical stimulation, transmeatal laser irradiation, electromagnetic energy, tinnitus-retraining therapy, tinnitus coping therapy, transcranial magnetic stimulation, transcutaneous electrical stimulation, sound therapy, or botulinum toxin A injections is considered investigational.